Skip to main content

 • ManyToMany: Many instances of the current Entity refers to Many instances of the referred Entity.

 Relations can be unidirectional and bidirectional.
 Unidirectional relation is defined only on one side (the owning side).
 Bidirectional ones are defined on both sides, while one is owning side (where references are stored), marked by inversedBy attribute pointing to the inverse side.
-On the inversed side we define it with mappedBy attribute pointing back to the owner.
+On the inversed side you define it with mappedBy attribute pointing back to the owner.

 When modeling bidirectional relationship, you can also omit the inversedBy attribute, defining mappedBy on the inverse side is enough as it will be auto-wired.